 Economic news topped the list of news topics, accounting for 28% of the 901 news items monitored in this report.
 Politics/government (21%) and social/legal issues (19%) ranked second and third, followed by science/health (14%), celebrities, arts, media, and sports (9%), and crime/violence (8%).
 Together, these six categories constitute the vast majority of news topics.
-Regrettably, out of the 901 news items monitored, only one of them (from Internet news) was about gender, which accounts for less than 0.1% of all news stories.
+Regrettably, out of the 901 news items monitored, only two stories (from Internet news) were about gender, which accounts for less than 0.2% of all news stories.